-We have a very strict anti-spam (“bulk e-mail” or “mailing list”) policy.
-This policy benefits the vast majority of our customers, because it minimizes the chances that our servers will be added to a “blacklist” that interferes with normal mail delivery.
+We have a very strict anti-spam (“bulk email” or “mailing list”) policy.
+This policy benefits the vast majority of our customers, because it minimizes the chances that our servers will be added to an anti-spam “blocklist” that interferes with normal mail delivery.

 That sounds simple enough, but it does mean that there are certain kinds of messages we don’t allow.
 The pages below explain our policy (and the reasons behind it) in more detail.
 Be sure you understand them before attempting to send any bulk mail.

-We're not a general bulk mail company, but we do allow mailing lists if you follow some strict rules.
+We're not a general bulk mail company, but we do allow mailing lists if you follow some strict requirements.

 If you run your own mailing list, there are a few rules you need to follow so you can defend yourself against any allegations of spamming.

 Verifying each address is an easy step that fully protects you against false spam allegations.

 Even if you include unsubscribe instructions, you still need to verify addresses added to your mailing list.

 Unfortunately, paper forms do not count as address verification.

 Many sites on the Internet offer tips that can help explain how you can avoid having your mail labeled as "spam".